Call our 24/7 advice line for health care professionals and families if you need support with symptom management and end of life care - 01284 766133.

 - On arrival, come to the main Hospice entrance and make yourself known to reception staff (out of hours, please contact ward staff using the intercom).

 - You will be guided to the ward’s entrance and asked to make use of handwashing facilities.

 - You will be required to wear appropriate PPE.
 This will be provided for you at the ward entrance by ward staff.

 - You will need to wear these throughout your visit

 - Dispose of them in the bins provided in patients’ rooms or bays before you leave

-Toilet facilities for families and friends are only available at the main Hospice reception.
-To get there, you will need to leave the ward, after removing your apron and gloves and washing your hands (Leave your mask on if you are returning to the ward after visiting the toilets).
+- Toilet facilities for families and friends are only available at the main Hospice reception.
+To get there, you will need to leave the ward, after removing your apron and gloves and washing your hands.
+(Leave your mask on at all times until you leave the Hospice building.)

-We will record details of those visiting to ensure we are compliant with the national ‘Track and Trace’ requirements.
+- We will record details of those visiting to ensure we are compliant with national ‘Track and Trace’ requirements.

 Thank you for your understanding during these difficult times.

-Guidance will be reviewed periodically, in response to changing national guidance.
+Guidance will be reviewed periodically, according to government guidelines.